gaultier/blog/write_a_game_from_scratch_with_x11.md

 *Press enter to reset and press any mouse button to uncover the cell under the mouse cursor.*

-The result is a ~300 KiB statically linked executable, that requires no libraries, and uses a constant ~ 1 MiB of resident heap memory (allocated at the start, to hold the assets).
+The result is a ~300 KiB statically linked executable, that requires no libraries, and uses a constant ~1 MiB of resident heap memory (allocated at the start, to hold the assets).
 That's roughly a thousand times smaller in size than Microsoft's.
 And it only is a few hundred lines of code.

+The advantage of this approach is that the application is tiny and stand-alone: statically linked with the few bits of libC it uses (and that's it), it can be trivially compiled on every Unix, and copied around, and it will work on every machine (with the same OS/architecture that is).
+Even on ancient Linuxes from 20 years ago.

-I remember playing it as a kid (must have been on Windows 98).
-I don't exactly remember the rules so it's a best approximation.
+I remember playing this game as a kid (must have been on Windows 98).
+It was a lot of fun!
+I don't exactly remember the rules though so it's a best approximation.

+## What we're making

+The 11th version of the X protocol was born in 1987 and has not changed since.
+Since it predates GPUs by a decade or so, its model does not really fit the hardware of today.
+Still, it's everywhere.
+Any Unix has a X server, even macOS with XQuartz, and now Windows supports running GUI Linux applications inside WSL!
+X11 has never been so ubiquitous.
+The protocol is relatively simple and the entry bar is low: we only need to create a socket and we're off the races.
+And for 2D applications, there's no need to be a Vulkan wizard or even interact with the GPU.
+Hell, it will work even without any GPU!

+Everyone writing GUIs these days use a giant pile of libraries, starting with the ~~overly complicated~~ venerable `libX11` and `libxcb` libraries, to Qt and SDL.

 Here are the steps we need to take: